 Tow it, put it on a trailer, or airlift it with a helicopter.
 But do not ride it at this point!

 Do not forget to clean the breather tubes.
-Disassemble them, rinse them in water and let them dry before you reassemble them.
+Disassemble them, rinse them in water, and let them dry before you reassemble them.

-Depending on how long your bike was submerged, water may have entered the stator housing.
+Water may have entered the stator housing depending on how long your bike was submerged.
 Remove the stator cover, and some water will likely pour out.

 Drain it.
 Run it with clean water for some minutes.
-Drain again and fill up with the factory spec coolant.
+Drain again and fill up with the factory-spec coolant.

 If you are lucky, you will find a small screw at the very bottom of each of these components for easy draining.
 If not, you have to be creative.